 About University of East Anglia

 In the latest Research Excellent Framework (REF) 2014 UEA came 10th in the UK for the quality of its research outputs and 21st overall out of all mainstream British institutions.
 The results show that more than 82% of UEA research is classified as either ‘world-leading’ or ‘internationally excellent’, confirming UEA’s position as a premier research institution making a substantial impact on the global challenges facing society.
-The University maintains this reputation by selecting the most able and dedicated staff and students from around the world, and challenging them to reach their full potential.

 Being a Postgraduate at UEA is wonderful: It's challenging, it's rewarding and it's great fun.
 Friendly people and the lovely city of Norwich make this a fantastic experience that I would recommend to anyone.